-In early 2018, districts were encouraged to form District Permanency Collaboratives, a local group comprising judges, attorneys, guardian ad litem staff, family court staff, child welfare leaders, and other stakeholders as needed, who would meet quarterly to increase safe and timely permanent exits from foster care.
+In early 2018, districts were encouraged to form a District Permanency Collaborative (DPC).
+This is a local group comprising judges, attorneys, guardian ad litem staff, family court staff, child welfare leaders, and other stakeholders as needed, who would meet quarterly to increase safe and timely permanent exits from foster care.
 Each judicial district organizes their own District Permanency Collaborative (or other group name as determined locally) to cover the focus topics in a regular meeting.
 District Permanency Collaboratives discuss permanency data (a combination of JWise data and DSS data) and plans for improving permanency of children in juvenile abuse / neglect / dependency cases.

 Identifying obstacles to permanence and timely adjudication hearings is a major function of the District Permanency Collaboratives.
-The pandemic has been identified as an obstacle, but at least one district also reported that complex abuse / neglect / dependency cases with a "cross-over" criminal case are barriers to cases being heard timely.
-This occurs when a child is alleged to be abused and / or neglected and the respondent parent is also charged in a criminal action for the abuse and / or neglect.
-The involvement of criminal court can delay the juvenile proceeding.
+Limited court time as well as a scarcity of parent attorneys have been identified as challenges to timely hearings statewide.
 If the adjudication cannot be heard within the 60-day statutory time standard, this can delay the other required court hearings and result in delayed permanence.